 The health and care visa UK route has become one of the most important pathways for overseas medical professionals, care workers, and NHS recruits seeking employment in the United Kingdom.
-Since its introduction, the visa has helped thousands of nurses, support workers, senior carers, and allied health professionals build long-term careers in the UK’s healthcare sector.
+Since its introduction, the visa has helped thousands of nurses, support workers, senior carers, and allied health professionals build long-term careers in the UK’s healthcare sector, but eligibility is limited to those employed by an approved UK care sector employer.

 What the Health and Care Visa UK Is Designed For